nutanixdev/playbooks/external_vcenter_actions/README.md

 8. Power Off VM
    - Power Off VM (Hard Power Off)

 ### Steps to Enable
-1. Download and import the playbook file (.pbk)
+1. Download the .pbk file by right-clicking and saving this link: https://raw.githubusercontent.com/nutanixdev/playbooks/master/external_vcenter_actions/external-vcenter-playbooks.pbk
+2. Import the .pbk file into your Prism Central instance
-2. Enable all the playbooks
+3. Enable all the playbooks by selecting them all and clicking Enable under the Actions menu

     ![](enable_playbooks.png)